HarperDB/documentation/docs/developers/security/jwt-auth.md

 ## Token Expiration

 `operation_token` expires at a set interval.
-Once it expires it will no longer be accepted by HarperDB.
+Once it expires it will no longer be accepted by Harper.
 This duration defaults to one day, and is configurable in [harperdb-config.yaml](../../deployments/configuration.md).
 To generate a new `operation_token`, the `refresh_operation_token` operation is used, passing the `refresh_token` in the Bearer Token Authorization Header.
 A full cURL example can be seen here:

 ```bash
 curl --location --request POST 'http://localhost:9925' \